 Founder and Principal

-Ryan is father of two and brother.
+Ryan is a husband, father of two daughters, a brother, and passionate community volunteer.
 He serves as the Executive Director for an Indigenous regulatory body formed from a modern day Land Claim and Self-Government Agreement.
 He is an accredited Project Manager (PMP) and has a BSc. in biology and an MSc. in negotiation and conflict resolution.
 He has served on more than three dozen not-for-profit boards and committees at the local, territorial, and national level.
 Ryan has extensive experience in governance, policy development, risk management, human resource management, and was awarded the NWT's Volunteer of the Year award in 2018 for serving an average of 2hrs/day over a ten-year period in support of the northern not-for-profit sector.
 Ryan is an avid paddler and hiker and encourages anyone who gets the chance to paddle the Nahanni River and hike the Auyuittuq National Park.

 KATE MANSFIELD (she/her)